-His work has appeared in such literary journals as New Letters, Fourth Genre, Puerto del Sol, Brief Encounters and The Touchstone Anthology of Contemporary Creative Nonfiction, which selected his essay, "Beautiful City of Tirzah," as among fifty outstanding works since 1970.
+His work has appeared in many literary journals and anthologies including New Letters, Fourth Genre, Puerto del Sol, Brief Encounters and The Touchstone Anthology of Contemporary Creative Nonfiction, which selected his essay, "Beautiful City of Tirzah," as among 50 outstanding works since 1970.
 His honors include the New Letters Literary Award, High Desert Journal Obsidian Prize, Sonora Review Essay Award, Juxtaprose Nonfiction Award, Pushcart Prize Special Mention and fellowships from the Arizona Poetry Center and Vermont Studio Center.